ShanmukhaNaadhAravapalli/llddemo/src/behavioral/readMe.md

 * Loose coupling: Users don’t need to know each other.
 * Centralized control: Easy to enforce rules (e.g., block spam).
 * Extensible: Add new users or rules without changing existing classes.
+* Mediator manages communication between many peers (colleagues).
 ## 🔹 Template Method
-Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.\
+Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing the overall algorithm structure..\
 we will give what are all common in superclass and do not give implementations to those methods which may vary and lets subclasses decide it.\
 It promotes code reuse and enforces a common algorithm structure across multiple subclasses. https://medium.com/@mehar.chand.cloud/template-design-pattern-use-case-multiple-data-serialization-methods-76d2428423eb